-I am pleased to enclose a draft version of The Continuing Care (Scotland) (Amendment) Order 2017, which is the second in the series of planned annual amendment Orders, for your information and to invite any comments.
+I enclose a draft version of The Continuing Care (Scotland) Amendment Order 2019, which is the most recent and final in the series of planned annual amendment Orders, for your information and to invite any comments.

-This draft will further increase the higher age limit for persons eligible for continuing care from eighteen to nineteen years of age from April 2017 to ensure the current cohort of young people continue to be eligible as they increase in age until the duty to provide continuing care extends from 16 to 21 years of age.
-This relates to powers set out in Part 11 of the Children and Young People (Scotland) Act 2014 ("the 2014 Act").
+This draft Order will further increase the higher age limit for persons eligible for continuing care from twenty to twenty-one years of age from 1 April 2019 to ensure that the current cohort of young people continue to be eligible as they increase in age, and will ensure the duty to provide continuing care is extended to all persons eligible from sixteen to twenty-one years of age.
+This Order will be made using powers inserted into section 26A of the Children (Scotland) Act 1995 by Part 11 of the Children and Young People (Scotland) Act 2014 ("the 2014 Act").

-The Explanatory Notes at the back of the draft Order explain the provisions and are in line with our policy intention, stated during development of the 2014 Act, of increasing the higher age limit on an annual basis.
-I have summarised this below in Annex A as a reminder of the provisions included in the 2014 Act and what is set out in secondary legislation.
+The Explanatory Notes that accompany the draft Order in Annex B explain the provisions and are in line with our policy intention, stated during development of the 2014 Act, of increasing the higher age limit on an annual basis.
+This position was agreed to ensure that the care system was more able to put in place arrangements which could deliver the principles in a measured way.
+I have also provided a summary in Annex A as a reminder of the provisions included in the 2014 Act and what is set out in secondary legislation.